asumagic/angelsea/README.md

 We provide very preliminary support for the native calling conventions, but for now, `asCALL_GENERIC` is a probably more performant and stable option.
+The native calling convention is significantly more complicated to completely support and the generic calling convention can actually be fairly fast.
 Unsupported calls will fall back to emitting the call via the VM.

-Angelsea currently only supports the generic calling convention because it is the easiest to support without falling back to the interpreter, because it can be made reasonably fast, and because the primary downstream user of angelsea uses it exclusively.
 As of writing, `asIScriptGeneric` is not a particularly efficient interface (see below), but when the time comes, we may try to contribute back design improvements for it.